Aligning Content Repurposing with Brand Voice: Consistency is Key

 Foundation — Define Your Brand Voice Before You Repurpose

-Defining your brand voice first makes repurposing reliable and scalable: when everyone knows the `how` and `why` behind tone, you can transform a long-form asset into social posts, videos, or emails without losing the brand thread.
-Start with a short, actionable voice summary that teammates can remember and apply; then use a simple audit to measure drift across channels.
+Defining your brand voice first makes repurposing easier and more scalable.
+When everyone understands the purpose behind the tone, you can change a long article into social posts, videos, or emails without losing your brand’s message.
+Begin with a brief voice summary that your team can easily remember and apply; then use a simple audit to measure drift across channels.
 Doing this reduces editorial friction and ensures automation or freelance contributors produce consistent outputs.

 A 3-line Brand-Voice Summary should capture personality, audience, and language rules so anyone can recreate the voice in under 30 seconds.
 Use concrete adjectives, a crisp audience snapshot, and two practical do/don’t rules.
 Below are examples and a quick checklist to validate the summary.